varabyte/kotter/README.md

 ```

 The top level of your whole application. `Session` owns a `data: ConcurrentScopedData` field which we'll talk more about
 a little later.
-However, it's worth understanding that `data` lives inside a session, and every other way you access it
+However, it's worth understanding that `data` lives inside a session, and every time you see some place
-is really pointing back to this singular one.
+exposing a `data` field, it is really pointing back to this singular one.

-`Session` is the scope you need when calling `liveVarOf` or `liveListOf`, or even declaring a `section`, so you may find
+`Session` is the scope you need when you want to call `liveVarOf` or `liveListOf`, or even to declare a `section`:
-yourself creating an extension method on top of the `Session` scope to reference such methods:

 ```kotlin
 fun Session.firstSection() {}